Request a Transcript

 - Graduate Degree Students: must apply the semester prior to completion

-All graduating students can access the survey at https://baseline.campuslabs.com/ocu/gradsurvey2021 between now and August 31, 2021.
-Please contact Paul Bowdre, Assistant Provost for Assessment and Institutional Effectiveness, at firstname.lastname@example.org with any questions.
+All graduating students can access the survey at https://baseline.campuslabs.com/ocu/gradsurvey2324 between now and August 31, 2024.
+Please contact Dr. Paul Bowdre, Assistant Provost for Assessment and Institutional Effectiveness, at [email protected] with any questions.

 The Office of Academic Affairs oversees a variety of administrative functions, including registration, drop/add tasks, grade processing, academic-status control, enrollment cancellations, and posting permanent academic records.
 Student forms are listed in the Download Section along with instructions on how to complete and submit them.
 For more information, questions or concerns, contact the Office of Academic Affairs at [email protected] or 812-749-1238.

-The academic catalog presents information that most accurately describes course offerings, facutly listings, policies, regulations and requirements of the university.
+The academic catalog presents information that most accurately describes course offerings, faculty listings, policies, regulations, and requirements of the university.
 The university reserves the right to alter or change any statement contained herein without prior notice.
 The online catalog supersedes any and all printed editions.

 Questions or concerns about the catalog should be directed to the Provost, Murray Center, 138 N. Lucretia Street, Oakland City, Indiana 47660.